wazo-platform/wazo-doc/source/administration/hardware/hardware.rst

 This section describes how to configure the telephony hardware on a XiVO server.

-.. note:: Currently XiVO support only Digium Telephony Interface cards
+.. note:: Currently XiVO supports only Digium Telephony Interface cards

 The configuration process is the following :